rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-control-node/index.md

 {{< highlight "info" "Terminal or desktop?">}}

-Based on the [rollyourown.xyz](https://rollyourown.xyz) project (or projects) you want to deploy, consider whether to use a terminal-based control node or a control node with a graphical desktop.

-The terminal-based control node is suitable for projects that either do not include any browser-based administrative interfaces for project components, or where the adminsitrative interfaces are exposed on the public internet.
-The terminal-based control node is more resource-friendly and may be faster to set up.

-For more advanced projects, a control node with a graphical desktop is needed, since administrative interfaces for project components are typically only accessible via the wireguard tunnel between control node and host server (making sure that they are not exposed on the public internet).
+For most [rollyourown.xyz](https://rollyourown.xyz) projects, a control node with a graphical desktop is needed.
+Project component administrative interfaces, typically accessible via web browser, are only accessible via the wireguard tunnel between control node and host server, ensuring that these interfaces are not exposed on the public internet.

-Using virtual machines for the control node, it is possible to have a dedicated control node for each project deployed, starting each control node only when the project needs to be managed or administered.
-However, it is also possible to have a single control node for multiple projects, in which case a control node with a graphical desktop would be recommended so that projects requiring a graphical interface are supported even if the first project doesn't require this.

-The individual project pages indicate whether a control node with a graphical desktop is required.

 {{< /highlight >}}

+Once you have chosen and installed your virtual machine environment, install Ubuntu 20.04 LTS (desktop version) in a virtual machine as described in the relevant hypervisor documentation.

 ### Control node setup: Linux

-A terminal-based control node or a control node with a graphical desktop can be run on a Linux computer in a virtual machine.
+A control node can be run in a virtual machine on a Linux computer.
 There are a number of ways to run virtual machines on Linux, such as:

 - [KVM](https://www.linux-kvm.org/), the native Linux kernel hypervisor, which can be managed with
-  - [Multipass](https://multipass.run/), a lightweight, command-line VM launcher, for **terminal-based** control nodes only
+  - [Multipass](https://multipass.run/), a lightweight, command-line VM launcher, **only for terminal-based control nodes with no graphical interface**
   - [Gnome Boxes](https://wiki.gnome.org/Apps/Boxes), a simple desktop GUI VM manager
   - [virt-manager](https://virt-manager.org/), a more advanced desktop GUI VM manager
 - [VirtualBox](https://www.virtualbox.org/)
 - [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) - free only for non-commercial, personal and home use

-Once you have chosen, activated/installed your virtual machine environment, install a Ubuntu 20.04 LTS virtual machine (server version for a terminal-based control node, desktop version for a control node with a graphical interface) as described in the relevant hypervisor documentation.

 ### Control node setup: Windows

-A terminal-based control node or a control node with a graphical desktop can be run on Windows in a virtual machine.
+A control node can be run in a virtual machine on a Windows computer.
 There are a number of ways to run virtual machines on Windows, depending on your Windows version, such as:

-- [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/), available in Windows 10 Enterprise, Pro, or Education versions, which can be managed from the Windows UI or, for **terminal-based** control nodes only, using [Multipass](https://multipass.run/), a lightweight, command-line VM launcher
+- [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/), available in Windows 10 Enterprise, Pro, or Education versions, which can be managed from the Windows UI or, for **terminal-based control nodes with no graphical interface**, using [Multipass](https://multipass.run/), a lightweight, command-line VM launcher
 - [VirtualBox](https://www.virtualbox.org/)

-Once you have chosen, activated/installed your virtual machine hypervisor, install a Ubuntu 20.04 LTS virtual machine (server version for a terminal-based control node, desktop version for a control node with a graphical interface) as described in the relevant hypervisor documentation.

 {{< highlight "warning" "VMware Workstation Player">}}

-On Windows 10, testing has shown that the free, personal, non-commercial use version of [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) **does not work** with rollyourown.xyz due to networking issues for containers within a virtual machine preventing the image build process from succeeding.
-With the VMWare Player Pro version, these problems *may* be solved by setting promiscuous mode on virtual network bridge, but we have been unable to test this.
+On Windows 10, testing has shown that the free, personal, non-commercial use version of [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) **does not work** with rollyourown.xyz due to networking issues for containers within a virtual machine thet prevent the image build process from succeeding.
+These problems *may* be solved with the VMWare Player Pro version by setting promiscuous mode on virtual network bridge, but we have been unable to test this.
 If you can verify this and provide step-by-step instructions how to solve these issues, please contribute [LINK TO CONTRIBUTION PAGE].

 {{< /highlight >}}

-### Control node setup: macOS
+### Control node setup: MacOS

 {{< highlight "warning" "macOS setup is untested">}}

-We have currently been unable to test any of the macOS-based virtual machine options for compatibility with a rollyourown.xyz control node and scripts.Please consider contributing [LINK TO RELEVANT PAGE HERE] if you can help us with this.
+We have currently been unable to test any of the macOS-based virtual machine options for compatibility with a rollyourown.xyz control node and scripts.
+Please consider contributing [LINK TO RELEVANT PAGE HERE] if you can help us with this.

 {{< /highlight >}}

-A terminal-based control node or a control node with a graphical desktop can be run on an Apple computer in a virtual machine.
+A control node can be run in a virtual machine on an Apple computer.
 There are a number of ways to run virtual machines on macOS, such as:

-- [Multipass](https://multipass.run/), a lightweight, command-line VM launcher using the macOS native hypervisor, for **terminal-based** control nodes only
+- [Multipass](https://multipass.run/), a lightweight, command-line VM launcher using the macOS native hypervisor, **only for terminal-based control nodes with no graphical interface**
 - [VirtualBox](https://www.virtualbox.org/)
 - [VMware Fusion](https://www.vmware.com/products/fusion.html) - free only for non-commercial, personal and home use